 In Warfhuizen, municipality De Marne, the local house of worship became redundant in the 1970's.
 This Waterstaatskerk (note 1) was built for the protestant congregation in the middle of the nineteenth century.

 After years of desolation and redundancy it was bought by some Catholics in 2001.
-A redesign converted the former Calvinist interior to a chapel dedicated to Our Lady of the Enclosed Garden15.
+A redesign converted the former Calvinist interior to a chapel dedicated to Our Lady of the Enclosed Garden.
 A statue of the Sorrowful Virgin was placed in this redesigned space and has become the attraction of many visitors.
-Today the sanctuary is a popular destination for pilgrims in the Low Countries16.
-Warfhuizen is an interesting example of a contemporary conversion and stands in a long tradition of religious architecture reused as a house of worship for another religion or denomination17.
+Today the sanctuary is a popular destination for pilgrims in the Low Countries.
+Warfhuizen is an interesting example of a contemporary conversion and stands in a long tradition of religious architecture reused as a house of worship for another religion or denomination.
 After the Reduction of Groningen in 1594 (note 2) the Calvinist liturgy was forcefully imposed in this northern province and catholic churches turned into protestant temples.
-This conversion involved a redesign of the interior with the whitewashing of walls, stripping of altars and statues18.
-Even the organ was treated with mistrust, several instruments were destroyed and others removed19.
+This conversion involved a redesign of the interior with the whitewashing of walls, stripping of altars and statues.
+Even the organ was treated with mistrust, several instruments were destroyed and others removed.
 Paradoxically the adaptive reuse has safeguarded elements of the medieval church interior otherwise lost through changes in liturgy and taste.
-Mural paintings were whitewashed which has preserved them for later generations, examples can be found in Noordbroek, Middelstum or Loppersum20.
-Choir screens. repeatedly demolished in Catholic churches in later centuries, retained their function as a space divider as the choir was regularly given a new function.
-The wooden screen in Holwierde is a fine example21.
-And in Krewerd. mentioned above, a stone screen supports a sixteenth century organ in a situation unchanged since the Reformation22.
-Today the province of Groningen can boast some of the most interesting medieval church interiors in the Netherlands.
-Unintended the adaptive reuse for the Calvinist liturgy has resulted in the preservation of the pre-Reformation interior.
+Mural paintings were whitewashed which has preserved them for later generations, examples can be found in Noordbroek, Middelstum or Loppersum.
+Choir screens, repeatedly demolished in

-Fig.2 Deceased ladybugs in the author's house.
+Fig.2 - Deceased ladybugs in the author's house.
 Modernity can alientate and disconnect, leaving the preservation of religious heritage an enduring concern.